-This document sets out the investment due diligence policy of PGIM Real Estate Germany AG (LEI: 529900X2Q4V8EL5EB666) and PGIM Real Estate-Luxembourg S.A.
-(LEI: 549300L5RQD5M18TN802) (together-the "FirmAIFMs"), in respect of the principal adverse impacts of ourthe investment decisions on sustainability factors.
-The Firm's analysis shows that it does not meet the criterion of the average number of 500 employees during the financial year and thus complies with any requirements to the transparency of adverse sustainability impacts on a voluntary basis.
+This document sets out the investment due diligence policy of PGIM Real Estate Germany AG (LEI: 529900X2Q4V8EL5EB666) and PGIM Luxembourg S.A.
+(LEI: 549300L5RQD5M18TN802) (the "AIFMs") in respect of the principal adverse impacts of the investment decisions on sustainability factors.